wgnrto/uniteye/README.md

 ## Evaluation
 To test the accuracy of our eye tracker, we offer an evaluation sequence.
 The general procedure is similar to a [Calibration](#calibration), but instead of moving, the evaluation dot jumps between random points on the screen that are on a set grid.
 You once again have two options:
 * Load a new scene similar to our `UnitEye/Scenes/GazeEvaluation` scene and add the `UnitEye/Scripts/Runtime/GazeEvaluation.cs` component to a `UnitEye` prefab
 * Do a runtime evaluation through our [Gaze UI](#gaze-ui).
 When you do this, we load the GazeEvaluation component dynamically with mostly default settings and the currently selected calibration type.
 You also have the option to cancel and return with right click.
-The evaluation accuracy will be included in the .csv file if you're logging data.
+The evaluation accuracy will be included in the .csv file if you log data.

 When you load a new scene similar to `GazeEvaluation` and add the component, you have access to the following settings in the inspector: